artstisen/marbles.nvim/README.md

 * `:ClearEncryptionPassword` - Clear password from memory.
 * `:ToggleReadonly` - Toggle between writable and readonly modes.

-Change the commands as you like and bind them to the keys you want.
+> TIP: Change the commands as you like and bind them to the keys you want.

 ### Disclaimer
 Please note: If you forget your encryption key (password), it will not be possible to recover your encrypted data.
 I cannot be held liable for any data lost as a result of using this plugin.
 See [software license](https://github.com/artstisen/marbles.nvim/blob/main/LICENSE) for further information.